 - Download the API proxy bundles.
 (See How do I get my data exported (cloud customers) in this FAQ.)

-- Review the Hosted Targets FAQ for commonly asked questions.
+- Review the Hosted Targets FAQ

 - Create your new API proxies (Hosted Targets) from the old source code for your Node.js proxies and deploy them (see tutorials for more details).